Euxoa cicatricosa (Grote & Robinson, 1865)

 Euxoa cicatricosa is widely distributed in the dry interior of the Pacific Northwest as far north as south-central British Columbia.
 It has been most commonly collected in the western and central portions of the Columbia Basin but is more generally distributed in eastern Oregon and southern Idaho.
 It also occurs in western Montana.

 The range of E. cicatricosa extends east across southern Canada to central Saskatchewan.
-It occurs south through the western Great Plains to northern Texas, than west to southern California through central Arizona (Lafontaine 1987).
+It occurs south through the western Great Plains to northern Texas, then west to southern California through central Arizona (Lafontaine 1987).
 It is widespread in the Intermountain region and eastern California.

 No information is presently available regarding larval foodplants of this species, but it is probably a soil-surface feeding cutworm that feeds on herbaceous vegetation based upon related species.